Towards Online Multi-Modal Social Interaction Understanding: Experiments

-We select \textbf{LLaMA-3.2-Vision-11B}~\cite{dubey2024llama} and \textbf{Qwen2.5-VL-7B}~\cite{Qwen2.5-VL} as our multimodal large language models, which are representative state-of-the-art models.
-We apply instruction tuning with LoRA~\cite{hu2022lora}, which is applied specifically to the query and value projection layers, to further specialize these two models for our tasks.
-Specifically, we use an alpha value of 16, dropout of 0.05, and rank of 512 for the LoRA settings.
-We use a learning rate of $1 \times 10^{-4}$ for the speaker identification and mentioned player prediction tasks and $1 \times 10^{-3}$ for the pronounce coreference task.
+We select \textbf{LLaMA-3.2-Vision-11B}~\citep{dubey2024llama} and \textbf{Qwen2.5-VL-7B}~\citep{Qwen2.5-VL} as our multimodal large language models, both of which are representative state-of-the-art models.
+For Qwen2.5-VL-7B, we dynamically sample video at a rate of 1 frame per second (fps) as visual input.
+For LLaMA-3.2-Vision-11B, we sample six frames from each video clip evenly and arrange them into a single \(3 \times 2\) grid-like image, following the suggestion from prior work~\citep{kim2024image}.
+We apply instruction tuning with LoRA~\citep{hu2022lora}, targeting the query and value projection layers, to further specialize these models for our tasks.
+Specifically, we use an alpha value of 16, a dropout rate of 0.05, and a rank of 512 for the LoRA configuration.
+We train all new or adapted parameters with a unified cross-entropy loss. {The weights of two losses are set as 1 by default.} The learning rate is set to \(1 \times 10^{-4}\) {empirically} for the speaker {target identification} and mentioned player prediction tasks, and \(1 \times 10^{-3}\) for the pronoun coreference {resolution task}.
 The batch size is set to 1, with gradient accumulation steps of 4.
-The models are trained for 5 epochs on the three tasks.
-The historical window length \(d\) is set as 10 dialogue turns and forecasting is set as 4 utterance turns.
-The average duration of each turn is around 2.8 seconds.
-More detailed hyperparameters are provided in the supplementary material.
+Each model is trained for 5 epochs on all three tasks.
+The historical window length \(d\) is set to 10 dialogue turns, and the forecasting horizon \(K\) is set to 4 utterance turns.
+The average duration of each dialogue turn is approximately 2.8 seconds.
+The tracking information and keypoints for prompting are generated by AlphaPose~\citep{fang2022alphapose} and curated using the reference frame from~\citet{lee2024modeling}.
+More experiment implementations are provided in {Appendix section}.